ringcentral/ringcentral-web-phone/docs/reference/trickle-ice.md

 WebRTC gathers candidates from those servers, and later candidates continue through the existing SIP INFO path.

+For initial outbound SDK-managed calls, the INVITE carries the generated offer before it is applied locally.
+The first matching provisional response with a valid server list configures the peer connection and starts gathering.
+Provisional responses without the header remain nonterminal.
+If none supplies a list, the final response starts gathering with its list or the registration STUN fallback.
+The saved offer is applied once; this does not create another offer, ICE restart, or re-INVITE.
+A malformed present header fails call setup.
+Delegated WebRTC keeps its existing offer and gathering contract.

 ## Candidate ownership boundary

 The Web Phone owns SIP signaling, dialog routing, candidate ordering, and ICE